Don’t like generic names like network 1, network 2, etc., for the network connections? Here’s how to change the network name in Windows 10.

 2. Change Network Name in Windows 10 via Registry Editor

-If you are using Windows 10 Home version, you need to use the Windows Registry to change the network name in Windows 10.
-Thankfully, it is quite easy to change the network name using Windows Registry.
+If you are using Windows Home edition, you need to use the Windows Registry to change the network name in Windows 10 or Windows 11.
+Thankfully, it is pretty easy to change the network name using Windows Registry.

 1. To open the Windows Registry, press Win + R, type